 In short, ravioli in Italian also means family, warmth but also friends, and happiness.

 Filled pasta is a universe.
-In which it is fun to enter, to appreciate the regional differences, and the nuances of taste.
+Which it is fun to enter to appreciate the regional differences and the nuances of taste.

-As we have seen, Italy is full of stuffed pasta that people liked, like, and will still like.
+As we have seen, Italy is full of stuffed pasta that people liked, liked, and will still like.